fricas/fricas/src/doc/sphinx/source/install.rst

 Creation of distribution tarballs
 ---------------------------------

-The source distribution could be created as follows.
+The source distribution can be created as follows.
 Fetch and build sources, taking care to build Hyperdoc pages and graphic examples.
-Make sure that text of help pages is available in some directory (they are _not_ part of source tree, some are generated, but the rest is copied to tarball).
+Make sure that text of help pages is available in some directory (they are **not** part of source tree, some are generated, but the rest is copied to tarball).
 Assuming that you build FriCAS in ``fr-build`` and ``$SRC`` point to FriCAS source tree do
 ::